Jonathan Best

 About Jonathan Best

-Jonathan Best is a scholar working on Cognitive Neuroscience, Radiology, Nuclear Medicine and Imaging, Psychiatry and Mental health, Molecular Biology and Epidemiology, having authored 23 papers that have together received 1.6k indexed citations.
-Recurring topics across this work include Advanced Neuroimaging Techniques and Applications (12 papers), Functional Brain Connectivity Studies (11 papers), Schizophrenia research and treatment (8 papers), Diabetes Management and Research (2 papers), Acute Ischemic Stroke Management (2 papers), Advanced MRI Techniques and Applications (2 papers), Alzheimer's disease research and treatments (1 paper) and Memory and Neural Mechanisms (1 paper).
-The work is most often cited by research in Psychiatry and Mental health (713 citations), Cognitive Neuroscience (674 citations), Biological Psychiatry (68 citations), Radiology, Nuclear Medicine and Imaging (539 citations) and Neurology (88 citations).
+Jonathan Best is a scholar working on Cognitive Neuroscience, Psychiatry and Mental health, Radiology, Nuclear Medicine and Imaging, Molecular Biology and Pulmonary and Respiratory Medicine, having authored 23 papers that have together received 1.6k indexed citations.
+Recurring topics across this work include Schizophrenia research and treatment (7 papers), Advanced Neuroimaging Techniques and Applications (6 papers), Functional Brain Connectivity Studies (6 papers), Advanced MRI Techniques and Applications (2 papers), Acute Ischemic Stroke Management (2 papers), Diabetes Management and Research (1 paper), Cardiovascular Health and Disease Prevention (1 paper) and Diabetes and associated disorders (1 paper).
+The work is most often cited by research in Psychiatry and Mental health (619 citations), Cognitive Neuroscience (448 citations), Biological Psychiatry (49 citations), Radiology, Nuclear Medicine and Imaging (355 citations) and Endocrinology, Diabetes and Metabolism (156 citations).
 Jonathan Best has collaborated with scholars based in United Kingdom, Netherlands and Italy.
-Frequent co-authors include Eve C. Johnstone, Stephen M. Lawrie, Heather C. Whalley, Suheib S. Abukmeil, David G. C. Owens, Patrick Miller, Brian M. Frier, Ian J. Deary, Petros Perros and J E Rimmington.
-Their work appears in journals such as Psychiatry Research Neuroimaging, The British Journal of Psychiatry, Biological Psychiatry, NeuroImage and Neurochemical Research.
+Frequent co-authors include Eve C. Johnstone, Stephen M. Lawrie, Heather C. Whalley, Suheib S. Abukmeil, David G. C. Owens, Patrick Miller, Brian M. Frier, Petros Perros, Ian J. Deary and J E Rimmington.
+Their work appears in journals such as Psychiatry Research Neuroimaging, The British Journal of Psychiatry, Biological Psychiatry, NeuroImage and CHEST Journal.

 Rankless uses publication and citation data sourced from OpenAlex, an open and comprehensive bibliographic database.
 While OpenAlex provides broad and valuable coverage of the global research landscape, it—like all bibliographic datasets—has inherent limitations.
 These include incomplete records, variations in author disambiguation, differences in journal indexing, and delays in data updates.
 As a result, some metrics and network relationships displayed in Rankless may not fully capture the entirety of a scholar's output or impact.